Apiariaton/Full_Stack_Development/Full_Stack_Development_Projects/readme.md

 -The use of JSX in events handling (buttons/form submission), conditional elements, computed states -Componentisation

-It does this through a platform via which a user can track their monthly expenses that is then plotted as a chart.
+It does this through a platform via which a user can track their monthly expenses which are then plotted as a chart.
 They may add expenses via the submission of a form.